 Seed Grant Program

 These small awards are designed to enable preliminary investigations that will lay the groundwork for subsequent substantial grants from government, industry, or other funding sources for research to advance the understanding, treatment, and prevention of epilepsy.

-Current Round Deadline
+Current Round Deadlines

 - The proposed research must be in a new direction that could not be initiated without Seed support.
 Proposals are welcome across the spectrum of epilepsy research, including basic, translational, clinical, and outcomes-related research.

 - If a project involves a collaboration between two or more investigators, preference will be given to collaborations that are new and/or involve investigators at different institutions or in different disciplines or fields of research.

 - Applications that propose only infrastructure development with no primary research or data collection will not be accepted.